 This destination for culture and recreation is walkable and bike-friendly.
-The community of Inglewood provides space to educate and preserve the environment with our shared heritage.
+The community of Inglewood provides space to educate while preserving our shared heritage and the environment.

 Home to nature reserves, iconic institutions and heritage buildings, including 400 constructed before 1914.
 The footprint of heritage and character buildings includes Edwardian commercial examples like the prominent Burn Block.